-Between the two of us, we graduated from Harvard, Wharton (UPenn), and the Mayo Clinic School of Medicine.
-Put simply, we've had the opportunity to live with, study with, and spend time with a lot of people who are rich or wealthy.
+Between my twin brother and I, we graduated from Harvard, Wharton (UPenn), and the Mayo Clinic School of Medicine.
+Put simply, we’ve had the opportunity to live with, study with, and spend time with a lot of people who came from a lot of money.
+I’m talking about the kids of Fortune 500 CEO’s, hedge fund managers, and other big wigs who are rich or wealthy.

-At first we didn't see the difference, but it slowly became more clear and the distinction is important.
+At first, I didn’t see the difference between rich and wealthy, but it slowly became more clear.
+The distinction is important.

-As you'll see in this article (and yes, we will share a couple eye opening stories from things we've seen), there's a few reasons why everyone should strive to be wealthy.
-In fact, we found that being rich can actually prevent you from becoming wealthy.
+As you’ll see in this article, there are a few reasons why everyone should strive to be wealthy.
+In fact, I saw a few examples of how being rich can actually prevent you from becoming wealthy.